GoC-Spending/contracts-data-web/content/department/oci-bec.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-The Correctional Investigator Canada spent an estimated \$255.1K in 2021-2022 on contracts.
+The Correctional Investigator Canada spent an estimated **\$255.1K in 2021-2022** on contracts.

+Across 30 contracts active since the start of the 2017-2018 fiscal year, 7 have at least one amendment (23%).
+Of contracts with amendments, the average increase in dollar value was 103% and the average number of amendments was 1.57.
+Cumulatively these amendments represent an increase of \$229.6K over the original contract values.

+The average contract duration was 0.97 years, and the average contract value (not including contracts under \$10k) was \$36.4K.
+The longest contract was 5 years.
+The largest contract by value (including amendments) was \$262.8K.

 {{< /entity_summary >}}

 ## Vendors